Thinking of becoming NASM-certified and not sure which of the courses to start with?

 Take advantage of my 10+ years of experience as I compare the following certs:

-My aim is to help you discover your best-suited cert at the end.
+I aim to help you discover your best-suited cert at the end.

 Let’s get started without much ado!